Zipcoder/reveal-slides.tcus/md/spring-web-mvc-primer.md

 -

-Spring Web MVC, part of the Spring Framework’s Web module, is a popular technology for building Web-based applications.
-It is based on the model-view-controller architecture and provides a rich set of annotations and components.
+**Spring Web MVC**, part of the Spring Framework’s Web module, is a popular technology for building Web-based applications.

+It is based on the model-view-controller architecture and provides a rich set of **annotations** and components.
 Over the years, the framework has evolved; it currently provides a rich set of configuration annotations and features such as flexible view resolution and powerful data binding.

 -
 -